DalesBus - Public Transport in the Yorkshire Dales

 Settle, Ingleton, Kirkby Lonsdale

 Small market towns with a range of cafes and pubs situated along the main Skipton to Lancaster bus route.
 From Leeds in West Yorkshire, trains run through to Skipton, Giggleswick and Settle where the bus to Ingleton and Lancaster can be picked up.
-Ingleton is famous for its waterfalls walk (admission fee), but there is a wide range of other footpaths in the area.
+Ingleton is famous for its waterfalls walk (admission fee) and there is a wide range of other footpaths in the area.

 Ingleborough Cave and Gaping Gill